 As noted above, the original finish (no matter what type) is done "at the factory" with machines.
 Applying some potion or chemical does not do it.

-However... a previously polished marble countertop or tile that has dull spots from etching can be repaired rather easily using an Etch Remover Polishing product made specifically for this purpose.
+However... a previously polished marble countertop or tile that has dull spots from etching can be repaired rather easily using a nifty DIY marble polish made specifically for this purpose.

 It will make a honed marble shiny or more shiny, but it is not made to be used by a homeowner to re-finish a large area like a floor or entire countertop.

 It's easy to see why this issue creates

 such confusion and misunderstanding.
 The long and short is that whatever

 finish you want on your marble (shiny, flat, rough, rustic) it is

 originally done at the factory, by a skilled professional prior to